John Kiriakou: Work after the CIA

-From 2004 until 2008, Kiriakou worked as a senior manager in the Big Four accounting firm, Deloitte & Touche's, competitive intelligence practice.
-From September 2008 until March 2009, Kiriakou was a terrorism consultant for ABC News.
-Following Senator John Kerry's (D-MA) ascension to the chairmanship of the Senate Foreign Relations Committee in 2009, Kiriakou became the committee's senior United States Senate investigator, focusing on the Middle East, international terrorism, piracy, and counter-narcotics issues.
+From 2004 until 2008, Kiriakou was a senior manager at Deloitte & Touche's competitive intelligence practice.
+During that time, he also worked as an adviser for several Hollywood films, such as Brüno and Kite Runner.
+From September 2008 until March 2009 and April 2011 to April 2012, Kiriakou was a terrorism consultant for ABC News.

+Following Senator John Kerry's (D-MA) ascension to the chair of the Senate Foreign Relations Committee in 2009, Kiriakou became the committee's senior United States Senate investigator, focusing on the Middle East, international terrorism, piracy, and counter-narcotics issues.
 In 2011, he left the committee to become managing partner of Rhodes Global Consulting, an Arlington, Virginia-based political risk analysis firm.
-From April 2011 to April 2012, he resumed counter-terrorism consulting for ABC News.
-He speaks often at colleges and universities around the country about the CIA, terrorism, torture, and ethics in intelligence operations.

-Disclosing torture
+Whistleblowing

+Background

+In 2006, senior law enforcement agents with the Criminal Investigation Task Force told MSNBC.com that they had been cautioning against the use of enhanced interrogation methods since 2002, within the US Department of Defense, and that the interrogation tactics used in Guantanamo Bay by a separate team of military intelligence investigators were unproductive, not likely to produce any reliable information, and probably illegal.
+Having found responses from army commanders running the detainee camp unsatisfactory, they took their concerns to David Brant, director of the Naval Criminal Investigative Service (NCIS), who alerted Navy General Counsel Alberto J. Mora.
+On December 6, 2007, The New York Times advised the Bush administration that they had acquired and planned to publish information about the destruction of tapes made of Zubaydah's interrogation, which were believed to show instances of waterboarding and other forms of possible torture.

+December 2007 ABC News interview

-On December 10, 2007, Kiriakou gave an interview to ABC News in which he described his participation in the capture of Abu Zubaydah, who was accused of having been an aide to al-Qaeda leader Osama bin Laden.
-Kiriakou said that he did not witness Zubaydah's interrogation, but had been told by CIA associates that it had taken only a single brief instance of waterboarding to extract answers:
+On December 10, 2007, Kiriakou gave an interview to ABC News, in which he described his participation in the capture of Abu Zubaydah, who was accused of having been an aide to al-Qaeda leader Osama bin Laden.
+Kiriakou said that he did not witness Zubaydah's interrogation in Guantanamo Bay, but had been told by CIA associates that it had taken only a single brief instance of waterboarding to extract answers.
+In 2009, it was reported that Abu Zubaydah had been waterboarded at least 83 times.
+The treatment "broke" Zubaydah, although the torture generated little or no useful additional information to what was already known.